 In this lesson plan, you'll cover NCTE standards 1, 3, and 4.
 This interactive lesson is used to introduce students to the play by literally encompassing the major plot points in 32 seconds!

-The Folger edition of Macbeth includes facing-page notes and illustrations throughout the play; background information on the play, Shakespeare's life, theater, and times; notes on unfamiliar language, or words that meant something different in Shakespeare's day; and a scholarly assessment of the play in light of today's interests and concerns.
+The Folger edition of Macbeth includes facing-page notes and illustrations throughout the play, fascinating essays on the play, Shakespeare's life, theater, and times, and notes on unfamiliar language, or words that meant something different in Shakespeare's day.
+Request a desk copy of this edition from Simon & Schuster

 Colorful Character Connections offer an at-a-glance map of character relationships, an introduction to the plot, and important quotes to look and listen for.